Reviews You Can Rely On

 Credit: Zach Lovell

-One of our favorite features that stayed with the Traverse as it transformed anew from the previous model is the stretch side pockets.
+The stretch side pockets are one of our favorite features that stayed with the Traverse as it transformed anew from the previous model.
 Forward-facing at an easily accessible angle, these pockets allow for on-the-go reach to water bottles on either side.
 The luxury of not having to remove your pack or struggle to reach your arm at an inhuman angle for your water while on an excursion added big points to this pack's scores in this metric.
-Additionally, these two pockets also have a snap button partial closure, which secures a larger 32-ounce bottle in place or allows for a nice snug fit of a small or soft-sided bottle.
+These two pockets also have a snap button partial closure, which secures a larger 32-ounce bottle in place or allows for a nice snug fit of a small or soft-sided bottle.

 rei co-op traverse 32 - the button snap was an excellent addition, balancing attachment and...